 Choose your themes and goals, and then get into the nitty-gritty of the week-by-week planning.

 We’ve taken care of the latter for you in our Black Friday & Cyber Monday Digital Marketing Checklist (which you can download at any time below).
-But, to make our checklist planner effective for your business, you should view it with these bigger themes in mind.

 1. Be strategic with your pricing discounts and promotions.